 Business Transformation for the New Normal

-Many of the nuggets that came up in our conversation with Friska Wirya, one of Australia’s leading change management practitioners, offer insight into overcoming the challenges of achieving true business transformation.
+Many of the nuggets that came up in our tech talent conversation with Friska Wirya, one of Australia’s leading change management practitioners, offer insight into overcoming the challenges of achieving true business transformation.

 Her thoughts on organizational change, leadership, and remote working—among other related subjects—have profound relevance and concrete practicality when seen in the light of changes and adaptations businesses need to make to thrive under the new circumstances.

 Here’s a rundown of what she touched on, and the fresh perspectives she offered.

 New Normal’s Impact on Mental Health

 Understandably, many employees are finding it difficult to maintain their productivity after shifting to working from home.

 One of the essential factors highlighted by Friska is connectedness vs. connection.
 And it’s becoming increasingly clear that for employees to stay productive, they need to be engaged in their work.
 Without face-to-face contact, however, achieving that is much harder than usual.

 Communication, as Friska notes, is a crucial part of the solution.